 Minimally invasive surgical procedures

-More precise, quicker, safer surgery with faster recovery of patients
+More precise, quicker, safer surgery with faster recovery of patients and fewer side-effects

 Training of surgeons to increase proficiency